 - Launch entrepreneurial news projects or acquire the skill to do so

-- Professional journalism must be the applicant’s primary profession.
+- Journalism must be the applicant's primary profession.

-- Teams of journalists may apply, however the submission must be from a woman journalist and her team must include at least 50% women.
+- We accept applications from teams of journalists; however, the application must be led and submitted by a woman or nonbinary journalist, and the team must include at least 50% women.

-Please note: All answers and documents must be in English.
-Due to the high volume of applications, we cannot answer questions by phone.
-Please review the application guide and frequently asked questions on our website prior to beginning this application.
+Due to the high volume of applications, we cannot answer questions by phone or provide applicants with individual feedback.
+Please review the information on our website before beginning your application.